 iii) an existing building is to be substantially altered.

-The following extract from PCV Code 2021 Committee Regulations 5 Building and Property Committee subclause 7 details the information to be provided with the application.
+The following extract from the PCV Code Committee Regulations 5 Building and Property Committee subclause 7 details the information to be submitted with the application.

-Applications must be accompanied by sufficient information to enable the committee to make a proper evaluation of the proposal.
-Where the works relate to a new building or extensions/alterations to existing buildings this information should include, but not be limited to the following:
+Applications must be accompanied by sufficient information to enable the committee to make a proper evaluation of the proposal and with completed checklists obtainable from the committee for either in principle or final approval as the case may require.
+This information should include, but not be limited to the following:

 a) reasons for the proposed changes and a brief description of the project;